MartaWoodkowski/Python/README.md

   -------------------------
   ```

-* In addition, it's best that final script should both print the analysis to the terminal and export a text file with the results.
+* The final script prints both the analysis to the terminal and exports a text file with the results.